Skip to main content

 Recommendations

-• If your project uses Vite, webpack, or another bundler, make sure ES module loading is enabled.
+• If you are using Vite, webpack or another bundler, make sure the project supports loading ES modules.

-• If you plan to use bundled library assets such as icons, prepare a way to serve static files from the wj-elements package in your app.
+• If you plan to use library assets (icons, for example), prepare a way to serve static files from the wj-elements package in your project.